JacobRR123/NetRec/README.md

 # Welcome to NetRec!
 ---
-OpenRec is a RecRoom server software made by recroom2016!
+NetRec is a RecRoom server software made by Jacob RR!

 ### Branches
  - Master / main